The 50 Greatest Composers of All Time

 It took me a while to realise what a wonderful composer Byrd is.
 As a young chorister the thought of singing his ‘Great’ Service filled me with horror.
 Years later I listened endlessly to a recording of this piece by The Tallis Scholars and marvelled at its sonority and the tumbling counterpoint of the Nunc Dimittis.
 I later came to know his Advent motet Vigilate.
 There are tactile, sensual and deeply human elements in his music that transmit beautifully to the flow of breath and to singing lines.

-Twelve-tone serialist and key member of the Second Viennese School
+Anton Weburn was a twelve-tone serialist and key member of the Second Viennese School

 Howard Skempton says: